paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-123-drug-abuse-education-and-prevention.md

 Unless otherwise defined by an Act amended by this title,11 See References in Text note below. for purposes of this title 1 and the amendments made by this title— 1

-(1) the term “community based” has the meaning given it in [section 5603(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5603/1&num=0&edition=prelim),
+(1) the term “community based” has the meaning given it in [section 11103(1) of title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section11103/1&num=0&edition=prelim),

 (2) the term “controlled substance” has the meaning given it in [section 802(6) of title 21](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section802/6&num=0&edition=prelim),